jacopofar/wiktionary-http-server/README.md

 ## Create the database

-`python3 scripts/import_wiktextract.py your-downloaded-file.json`
+`python3 scripts/import_wiktextract.py your-downloaded-file.json dict.db`
 this does not require any dependency, it will create a `dict.db` file.

 ## Run the server

+You can use `make run-server`, which will do everything for you and create a virtualenv under `.venv`

-Create a virtualenv, install the dependencies in the requirements.txt file and run `sanic wiktserver.app`.
-Or use `make run-server` to do that for you (the virtualenv will be created as `.venv`)
+Or create a virtualenv, install the dependencies in the `requirements.txt` file and run `sanic wiktserver.app`.

-Then, try visiting `http://localhost:8000/w/blabla` to get a JSON with the senses of the word `blabla`.
+Then, try visiting `http://localhost:8090/w/blabla` to get a JSON with the senses of the word `blabla`.

 That's it.

 ## Wait, and the tests?
 The CI?

-Nope, it's fine as is thanks
+Nothing, it's literally an endpoint and SQLLite.
+Maybe later will move to SimpleHTTPServer and avoid dependencies

 ## License